-Not only is Emily Meyer an active 14-year-old North Babylon High School freshman, but she makes it her mission every holiday season to bring joy to local sick kids who won’t be home for Christmas.
+Not only is Emily Meyer an active 14-year-old North Babylon High School freshman,

 “Even though it’s a small thing in the town, it’s making a big difference,” she said.
 “I enjoy doing it and knowing that I made someone’s day makes me feel great.”

 Emily’s Awesome Toy Drive started 10 years ago when Emily got sick on Christmas day and had to be rushed to the hospital.

 After spending the night at Good Samaritan Hospital Medical Center in West Islip, she woke up to a volunteer from the Child Life Program who handed her a Christmas present.

 “I remember being so happy with my new toys,” she said.
 “My grandfather thought it was a really great thing too, so the next year we came up with the idea of a toy drive, so that toys can be donated to the hospitals like they were to me.”

 The first year of the drive collected less than 25 toys from Emily’s family to Good Sam.